mongodb/docs-app-services/source/includes/note-collections-in-mixed-sync.rst

 .. note:: Collections in Mixed fields supported in Apps created after March XX, 2024

     App Services Apps created *after* March XX, 2024 can store collections (arrays and dictionaries) in mixed data properties.
-This lets you nest collections within other collections, and store complex data structures in a single property.
+You can nest collections within other collections, which lets you store complex data structures such as JSON or MongoDB documents without having to define a strict data model.

     To use feature with Atlas Device SDK, you must use :ref:`Flutter SDK v2.0.0 or later <flutter-realm-value>`.
 Support for other SDKs will be added in future releases.